-Black Boys Code Reskilling Workshop
+Black Boys Code Reskilling Workshop for Ontario Residents

 Are you considering a career in web development?
 Black Boys Code is pleased to partner with Lighthouse Labs to offer a free Introduction to HTML/CSS coding workshop.
 If you identify as a Black Youth in Ontario, aged 18-29, and are interested in gaining a career in coding, then this is for you.

 By the end of this workshop, you will be introduced to the fundamentals of HTML/CSS, and you will build a basic web page!

 Has your boy ever expressed interest in creating their own video game?